If you or your child is interested in learning how to play the drums, you…

 The TYT-380 is a Digital Mobile Radio (DMR) rather than an analog one, so it functions on a different frequency.
 It’s satisfactory for the mid-range price.
 Unlike the previously mentioned radios, the TYT comes with its own USB programming cable.
 It’s compatible with all Motorola TRBO Tier I & II radios, including ones manufactured by Motorola, Hytera, Kenwood, and Vertex Standard.
 It offers the capacity to place private or group calls, and its LCD screen is easy to read.
 For new digital ham users, this is a cheap starting point.

-Another highly rated product that is considered as a top contender for one of the best handheld ham radios for beginners is the Kenwood TH-D72A, which is a much higher end ham radio, with impressive features to match the high price tag.
-It’s a GPS receiver, is APRS compatible, and supports cluster/packet tuning.
-It even provides weather alerts so that you don’t get stuck in a storm!
-The radio is equipped with a USB port and cable to use with Kenwood’s official programming software.
+Another highly rated product that is considered as a top contender for one of the best handheld ham radios for beginners is the Tidradio TD-HG, which is a much higher end ham radio, with impressive features to match the high price tag.
 Small, light, and weatherproof, this is an easily portable radio for the ham radio enthusiast.
 Be aware that the multitude of features could drain the battery, so you might want to carry a spare just in case!

-The Radioddity GD-55 Plus combines digital and analog functions for a relatively low price!
+The Radioddity GD-77 combines digital and analog functions for a relatively low price!
 Its DMR is compatible with Motorola’s, so you won’t be out of the loop.
-It’s a high-powered machine, offering a maximum 10 watts of power.
-With a full-color screen, good battery life, and 2 antenna options, you’ll find the GD-55 radio functional and easy to use.
+It’s a high-powered machine, offering a maximum 5 watts of power.
+DMR mode also supports the ability to send text messages from one radio to another.
+With a big LCD display, good battery life, and 2 antenna options, you’ll find the GD-77 radio functional and easy to use.
 Unfortunately, the software can be a little confusing, so you may have to do a bit of legwork on that front.
-With the year-long warranty, though, you have nothing to worry about.
+With the 18 month long warranty, though, you have nothing to worry about.
 This radio is perfect for the versatile ham who wants some security in their purchase.

 Another expensive ham radio model, the Yaesu Original FT-2DR offers a hugely wide frequency range and dual-band capacity to access both analog and digital frequencies.